SAP/spartacus-docs/_pages/ccp/configurable-products-integration.md

 For more information, see [Configurator for Complex Products Module](https://help.sap.com/viewer/bad9b0b66bac476f8a4a5c4a08e4ab6b/latest/en-US/0be43a427ee74bce9222c9b42d56844c.html) on SAP Help Portal.

+## Configuring Spartacus for Configurable Products Integration

+After you have set up your Spartacus storefront (see [Building the Spartacus Storefront Using 3.x Libraries]({{ site.baseurl }}{% link _pages/install/building-the-spartacus-storefront-from-libraries.md %})), install the Product Configurator library by running the following command from within the root directory of your storefront app:

+`ng add @spartacus/product-configurator`

+This will modify your application using schematics and include the modules needed to launch the library.

+Note that at runtime, most of the libary is loaded lazily when the configurator is first loaded.
+This is done for performance reasons.

 ## Locales

 All available locales must be replicated into Spartacus.
 Locales in the back end and front end must be in sync.